 How Do I String Braid Onto My Reel?

-Will It Help With Knots And Birds Nests?
+Will Using this Line Help With Knots And Birds Nests?

 How To Tie Braid To A Mono Leader